Contact Info

 Follow-up typically includes MRI of the primary site every 3-6 months for 2 years and annually thereafter, along with chest CT scans at similar intervals to detect recurrence early.

-High-Protein Liquid Diet for Cancer Patients Guide
+Free Protein Shakes for Cancer Patients – Simple Guide

 Medical Health Zone